JohnLaTwC/Shared/Presentations/Quote compilation by JohnLaTwC.md

 “When dreaming, think big.
 When executing, think small.”

-“Arrest the stories you tell yourself – ‘I have a sweet tooth,’ ‘I’m bad at names.’”
+“Arrest the stories you tell yourself – ‘I have a sweet tooth,’ ‘I’m bad at names.’
+'I'm not creative'”

 “Truth is that which has predictive pattern.”